10 Must Have Social Media Tools for Small Businesses

 Do You Have the Time to Manage Your Social Media Empire?

-If you run a small business, one thing that you probably don't have a lot of– is time.
+If you run a small business, one thing that you probably don't have, is a lot of is time.

-In this article I list the main tools I would recommend to most small businesses.
-Of course every situation is unique so I do recommend tailoring a system that works for you.
+In this article, I list the main social media tools I would recommend to most small businesses.
+Of course, every situation is unique so I do recommend tailoring a system that works for you.